 Instead of having separate messaging apps to contact Friends or Family, they've focused on the already existing Android Messages App.

-This has currently been rolled out to the Android devices in the in the UK and France which should be automatically enabled on the devices, if you find it isn't the Instructions on enabling this have been provided below.
+This has currently been rolled out to the Android devices in the UK and France which should be automatically enabled on the devices if you find it isn't instructions on enabling this have been provided below.

 Google recognises that Users are wary of Privacy, as end-to-end Encryption is not currently supported, but they've assured us that messages sent to the recipient (in transit), will only be on their Servers temporarily and then deleted once it has been delivered.